 The expanding number of networks and devices that need to be monitored is one of the most rising challenges with infrastructure monitoring.
 As the organization grows, so does the infrastructure.

-Keeping just a track of devices, apps, programs and network is a challenge in itself and monitoring each of them makes it even more difficult.
+Keeping just track of devices, apps, programs and networks is a challenge in itself and monitoring each of them makes it even more difficult.

 Solution: You need scalable infrastructure monitoring software like Middleware that can track and monitor end-to-end services and compile all the data from sources into a single dashboard.